sriramMukkala/WhetherAlert/README.md

 In the local environment, WLP can be used to test application.
 Cloudant DB on Bluemix will used as the datastore.

-SMS alerts will be usent using cloud communications platform such as Twilio.
+SMS alerts will be sent using cloud communications platform such as Twilio.

 ## Build & Runtime Environments: